mstocco/mariostoc.co/content/traininglog/20201115-ironman2021-41weeksout.md

 ![Pace Chart](/assets/jpg/pacechart-20201121.jpeg)

 ### WHAT NOW?
-My task is to find something from this workout that I can hang on to to find the mental confidence for another attempt at this in 2 weeks.
+My task is to find something from this workout that I can hang on to and gain some mental confidence for another attempt at this distance in 2 weeks.
 This may be harder than the 5k itself.

 Looking at the day's effort overall, I did mistakenly run the warm up faster than what Elliot asked for.
 2 things happened in the warmup:

-The first being that I genuinely felt a magnitude better than normal when I did my first 100m stride.
+The first being that I genuinely felt a **magnitude better** than normal when I did my first 100m stride.
 That quite likely had put my confidence in the day higher than it should have been.
 <!---->
 The second thing that potentially tripped up my warm up was doing the strides in lane 3.
 There was a guy doing his run on the inside lane; having a person to stride past made it way too easy to go faster than prescribed.
-He'd catch me on my jogs in between only for me to whiz past him.
+He'd catch me on my jogs in between only for me to whiz past him again.
 Once a racer, always a racer.

-Even the warmup's 200m was fast at 49 seconds (4:05/km) but honestly, this 200m felt effortless and visually, it looked like what I have been running on the track for weeks.
+Even the warmup's 200m was fast at 49 seconds (4:05/km) but honestly, this 200m felt **effortless** and visually, it looked like what I have been running on the track for weeks.

+The next realization I need to focus on is that the time before 16 minutes may have been an increasingly hard effort, but it was still controlled and manageable.
+This reduces the _"suffer-time"_ from +22 minutes to just 7 minutes.
+Sitting back, after the workout, is 7 minutes such a big ask?